 Yojimbo is a Universal Binary application and runs on Mac OS X 10.4.3 or higher.
 Having a .Mac account also gives you the option of syncing your data between computers.
 In a nice touch, a license for Yojimbo allows one user to install the application on as many of your Macs as you see fit, so if you have two desktops and a laptop, you’re still only paying $39 for the single-user license.
 A family pack and education licenses is also available.

 I have only two complaints about Yojimbo.
 The Bare Bones Web site does little to show off Yojimbo’s impressive features—while it certainly fits the “bare bones” concept, they could sell it more.
-And second, they
+And second, they really need to contact

-and have him design a better icon!
+Dave Lanham and have him design a better icon!

 There are other applications available to create your digital idea library.
 Chronos